ayushsoni1010/ayushsoni1010/README.md

 <!-- Volunteering Experience -->
 <h2>Volunteering and Community work📣</h2>
 <div>
-  <p>● <a href="https://studentambassadors.microsoft.com/#">Microsoft Learn Student Ambassador</a> / <a href="/https://gdsc.community.dev/medi-caps-university-indore/">GDSC Medi-Caps</a> - As an MLSA, I collaborated with fellow ambassadors and conducted a 3-day web development session with the Coding Society Community.
-I also led a Git and GitHub session, encouraging open source contributions, promoting best practices, and mentoring many people.
-Successfully organized a Hacktoberfest kickoff within the HEKORS Community.</p>
+  <p>● <a href="https://studentambassadors.microsoft.com/#">Microsoft Learn Student Ambassador</a> / <a href="/https://gdsc.community.dev/medi-caps-university-indore/">GDSC Medi-Caps</a> - As an MLSA, I teamed up with ambassadors and hosted a 3-day web dev session for the Coding Society Community.
+I led a Git and GitHub workshop, promoting open source and mentoring participants.
+Also organized a Hacktoberfest kickoff in the HEKORS Community.</p>

   <p>● <a href="/">Hackathons Participant/Mentor</a> - I have participated in various hackathons like <a href="https://mlh.io/">MLH</a>, <a href="https://hackthisfall.tech/">HackThisFall</a>, <a href="https://hackthenorth.com/">HackTheNorth</a>, <a href="https://wittyhacks.in/">Wittyhacks</a>, and <a href="https://hackacode.anyonecanco.de/">AnyoneCo.de</a>, where our team created a Hogwatrz Magical project at MLH's AbracadabraHacks.
 I won the HackThisFall hackathon for the best use of Twilio and also mentored other hackers while collaborating with organizers and volunteers.</p>